lemoniac/arca/doc/cpu.md

 ## Registers

-There are 32 32bit registers, the last 16 can only be accessed on privileged mode.
+There are 32 32bit registers, the last 16 can't be used in the short versions of the instructions.

 r0 - always 0
 r1-r13 - user mode registers
 r14 - stack register
 r15 - link register

+### Control and Status Registers

-r16-r31 - kernel mode registers
+CR_ENTRYPOINT 0 - entry point of the kernel

-r29 - code pointer
-r30 - data pointer
+CR_RETURNADDR 1 - where to return when we return from the kernel CR_COUNTER   10 - instruction counter
+CR_TIME      11
+CR_IDT       12
+CR_BASEADDR  20 - base address of the process

 ## Instructions